reeseovine/webtoys/readme.md

     - [x] image converter
 - [x] responsive navigation drawer
 - [x] syntax highlighting and line numbering for code-related tools
+- [x] automatically saves preferences in localStorage
 - [ ] search
 - [ ] translations
-- [x] automatically saves preferences in localStorage
+- [ ] help dialog for each tool

 ### code maintenance

 - [x] generalize components like buttons and sections for quick reusability
 - [x] make `className`s easier to read
-- [ ] standardize language used in help text
 - [x] write type declarations where needed so that it can build
   - [x] component props
   - [x] helper functions
+- [ ] standardize wording used in descriptions, etc.
 - [ ] remove unused imports (mdi icon paths, for example)
 - [ ] ensure responsiveness on every component
 - [ ] ensure accessibility on every component